Requirements

 Images and Social Media

-The Royal Academy of Dance has a lively and engaged worldwide community of almost 500,000 followers and fans on our social media channels: Facebook, Instagram, TikTok, LinkedIn and also YouTube.
-During the competition, the communications team will be taking appropriate images and videos, using a selection to publish regularly on RAD’s social media channels, or to share with our sponsors and partners to post on theirs.
-We use our social networks in order to promote the competition, raising its profile worldwide, providing you with a platform to be seen by the dance industry and ensuring we attract an appreciative audience for the semi-finals and the final.
+The RAD has a lively and engaged worldwide community of over 700,000 followers and fans on our social media channels: Facebook, Instagram, Tik Tok, LinkedIn and YouTube.
+We use our social networks to promote the competition, raising its profile worldwide, providing you with a platform to be seen by the dance industry and ensuring that we attract an appreciative audience for the semi-finals and the final.

 We encourage candidates to post ‘behind-the-scenes’ content which can include: